-We know a thing or two about parties – after all, it’s what we do.
-And as the biggest party of the year is just around the corner, we’ve put together a survival guide to help you not make the same mistakes as last year.
+Luckily, we know a thing or two about parties – after all, it’s what we do.
+And seeing as the biggest party of the year is just around the corner, we’ve put together a survival guide to help you not make the same mistakes as last year.
 Or the year before.
 Or the year before that.

 Get a plan together

 Whatever you do, don’t let it get to December 28th without having one bloody thing planned.
 You know, like you do every year.
 Every.
 Single.
 Year.

 You might be planning on staying in and watching Armageddon with pringles this year, but take it from us, you’ll regret it.
 By half 10, the utter panic that comes with a heavy dose of FOMO will set in, you’ll end up at Neil the creepy neighbour’s house drinking warm cava from a squashed plastic cup and wondering how long you have to stay after the countdown before going to bed.